 Created a dozen of Functional Specifications and Design documents for different software components.

 Credo Dialogue is a scientific & industrial company developing CAD-systems combined into a single technological chain of information processing (topographical and geotechnical surveys, engineering design, terrain modeling, etc.).
-Here I met my friends and future MAPS.ME co-founders

 Designed and implemented several software modules to manipulate geometrical primitives